Effects unit: Time-based

-Feedback/sustain
+Feedback and sustain

-Audio feedback: Audio feedback is an effect produced when amplified sound is picked up by a microphone or guitar pickup and played back through a guitar amplifier, initiating a "feedback loop", which usually consists of high-pitched sound.
+Audio feedback is an effect produced when amplified sound is picked up by a microphone or guitar pickup and played back through a guitar amplifier, initiating a feedback loop, which usually consists of high-pitched sound.
 Feedback that occurs from a vocal mic into a PA system is almost always avoided.
-However, in some styles of rock music, electric guitar players intentionally create feedback by playing their instrument directly in front of a heavily amplified, distorted guitar amplifier's speaker enclosure.
+However, in some styles of rock music, electric guitar players intentionally create feedback by playing their instrument directly in front of the speaker enclosure of a guitar amplifier set up with sufficient gain.
 The creative use of feedback effects was pioneered by guitarists such as Jimi Hendrix in the 1960s.
 This technique creates sustained, high-pitched overtones and unusual sounds not possible through regular playing techniques.
 Guitar feedback effects can be difficult to perform, because it is difficult to determine the sound volume and guitar position relative to a guitar amp's loudspeaker necessary for achieving the desired feedback sound.
 Guitar feedback effects are used in a number of rock genres, including psychedelic rock, heavy metal music and punk rock.

 EBow is a brand name of Heet Sound Products, of Los Angeles, California, for a small, handheld, battery-powered resonator.
-The Ebow was invented by Greg Heet, as a way to make a note on an electric guitar string resonate continuously, creating an effect that sounds similar to a bowed violin note or a sustained pipe organ note.
-The resonator uses a pickup – inductive string driver – feedback circuit, including a sensor coil, driver coil, and amplifier, to induce forced string resonance.
-The Ebow brand resonator is monophonic, and drives only one string at a time.
+The Ebow was invented by Greg Heet, as a way to make a note on an electric guitar string resonate continuously, creating an effect that sounds similar to cello or violin.
+The resonator uses a pickup feedback circuit, including a sensor coil, driver coil, and amplifier, to induce forced string resonance.
+The Ebow is monophonic, so it drives only one string at a time.

 Other handheld and mounted guitar and bass resonators have been on the market since the early 1990s, produced in Germany under the SRG brand, which ceased production in 2016, and were available in both monophonic (one string at a time) and polyphonic (multiple strings at a time) models, which included multiple onboard trigger switch effects, such as HPF (high pass filter) for enhancing harmonics and producing feedback effects, and LPF (low pass filter), producing a bass boost with a cello sound on heavy gauge strings.
 Later EBow models, such as the plus Ebow, contain a mode slide switch on the back, which allows the player to either produce just sustain or overtone feedback in addition to sustain.
 Pedals such as the Boss DF-2 and FB-2 use an internally generated signal matched to the pitch of the guitar that can be sustained indefinitely by depressing the pedal.
 Many compressor pedals are often also marketed as "sustainer pedals".
 As a note is sustained, it loses energy and volume due to diminishing vibration in the string.
 The compressor pedal boosts its electrical signal to the specified dynamic range, slightly prolonging the duration of the note.
 This, combined with heavy distortion and the close proximity of the guitar and the speaker cabinet, can lead to infinite sustain at higher volumes.